Copyright © 2006-2010 Davor Ocelic

 until their ticket expires, users will be transparently granted access

 to all network services they'll wish to use.
-(Here, the TGT will not
+(The TGT will not

-grant access by itself — instead, it will be used in place of a password
+grant access by itself — instead, it will be used as the

 While the idea of a centralized network authentication is not unique, let's quickly identify Kerberos-specific elements in the authentication process:

 Kerberos is not in any way related to traditional system usernames or other data; Kerberos identity (or tickets) are obtained using a separate, Kerberos-specific mechanism.
-Arbitrary system user can obtain arbitrary Kerberos identity (provided they know the correct password).
+Arbitrary system user can obtain arbitrary Kerberos identity (provided they know the correct password (or have the correct PKI certificate when PKINIT is used)).

-Often times, however, the Kerberos identity is obtained during log-in to the system and, for convenience, an assumption is made that the person's system login name matches the Kerberos principal name.
+Often times, however, the Kerberos identity is obtained as part of log-in to the system and, for convenience, an assumption is made that the person's system login name matches their Kerberos principal name.

 When a central directory is required for users' real names, IDs, meta information and other network information, OpenLDAP is often used in combination and installed after Kerberos as explained in another article from the series, the OpenLDAP Guide.